gloryofrobots/arza/README.md

 #### Pattern Matching

-Pattern matching is a central element in Lalan design It used in function clauses, let bindings before = token, lambda functions before -> token and match expressions.
+Pattern matching is a central element in Arza design It used in function clauses, let bindings before = token, lambda functions before -> token and match expressions.
-Lalan doesn't have loops so pattern matching and recursion are used to create iteration
+Arza doesn't have loops so pattern matching and recursion are used to create iteration

 In function clauses, arguments are sequentially matched against patterns.
 If a match succeeds and the optional guard is true, the corresponding body is evaluated.